 It’s risky to base decisions on hunches about what people want from your organisation.
 The difference between thinking you know and actually knowing is critical.
 Find out about your company from the outside in, get a demand-side view, to understand what people really need from you.

 Understand the types of involvement people want and provide a range of ways for them to do so

 Make it easy for people to get involved in your work and messages.
 Can you provide opportunities for people to give their views out of hours?
 As part of their everyday contact with you?
 In imaginative ways?
 With different technologies?

 Involve people in exploring different ways to run or sustain the organisation, its services or impact

 Remember your work will only be sustainable if it matters to people.
-Accept, however reluctantly, the open source mantra that the most intelligent people don’t all work for you.
+Accept, however reluctantly, the open-source mantra that the most intelligent people don’t all work for you.

 Be clear on the outcomes and benefits of involvement, for the company and the people it serves

-Millions of people throwing iced water over themselves shows us that sometimes the more you ask of people the more they will be willing to give.
+Millions of people throwing iced water over themselves show us that sometimes the more you ask of people the more they will be willing to give.
 Do you want to inform people about something?
 Do you want to consult with them?
 Do you want to engage and empower them to do something?
 What’s in it for them?

 Prioritise accessibility and equality

 Some people are more visible and vocal than others.
 If these are the only people who get involved in your work, you’ll only ever see a partial picture.